nbc/RocketRubyBot/README.md

 You have access to 2 useful methods in your bot:

-* web_client a fully fonctionnal RocketChat::Session already logged to do REST interaction.
+* `web_client` a fully fonctionnal `RocketChat::Session` already logged to do REST interaction.
 See https://github.com/abrom/rocketchat-ruby for documentation
-* user_store to ... store things. user_store a hash object.
-As it's a Hashie::Mash subclass, you can use keys as methods to access value.
+* `user_store` to store things.
+It's a hash and `Hashie::Mash` subclass so you can use keys as methods to access value.

   ```ruby
   user_store.my_value